RoboCop 2: Other media

+Video game

-A sequel titled RoboCop 3, was released in 1993.
+A video game set between RoboCop 2 and RoboCop 3, RoboCop: Rogue City, was released in 2023, with Peter Weller reprising his role.

 Novelization

-A mass market paperback novelization by Ed Naha, titled RoboCop 2: A Novel, was published by Jove Books.
+A mass market paperback novelization by Ed Naha, RoboCop 2: A Novel, was published by Jove Books.
 Marvel Comics produced a three-issue adaptation of the film by Alan Grant.
 Like the novelization, the comic book series includes scenes omitted from the finished movie.

 Comic books

 Frank Miller's original screenplay for RoboCop 2 was turned into a nine-part comic book series titled Frank Miller's RoboCop.
 Critical reaction to the comic adaptation of the Miller script was mixed.
 Ken Tucker of Entertainment Weekly gave the comic a "D" score, criticizing the "tired story" and lack of "interesting action."
-A recap written for the pop culture humor website I-Mockery said, "Having spent quite a lot of time with these comics over the past several days researching and writing this article, I can honestly say that it makes me want to watch the movie version of RoboCop 2 again just so I can get the bad taste out of my mouth.
+A recap written for the pop culture humor website I-Mockery said: "Having spent quite a lot of time with these comics over the past several days researching and writing this article, I can honestly say that it makes me want to watch the movie version of RoboCop 2 again just so I can get the bad taste out of my mouth.
 Or prove to myself that the movie couldn't be worse than this."